elsalant/heir-FHIR/sqlToFHIR/READ.md

-Push the Helm chart to the repo export HELM_EXPERIMENTAL_OCI=1 make helm-login helm registry login -u elsalant -p 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 ghcr.io make helm-verify
+Push the Helm chart to the repo export HELM_EXPERIMENTAL_OCI=1 make helm-login helm registry login -u elsalant -p <PASSWORD> ghcr.io make helm-verify

 go to the directory with the Helm chart and do: